eclipse-opendut/opendut/doc/src/user-manual/edgar/setup.md

 ```sh
 ./opendut-edgar --version
 ```
-If this throws an error, it is likely that you downloaded the wrong CPU architecture.
+If this prints an error, it is likely that you downloaded the wrong CPU architecture.

 ### 4. CAN Setup
 If you want to use CAN, follow the steps in [CAN Setup](#can-setup) before continuing.